tomwheeler/workshop-berlin-2025/codespaces.md

 ![4 — Ports Tab](https://raw.githubusercontent.com/temporalio/temporal-learning/refs/heads/main/static/courses/common/codespaces/4-ports-tab.png)

-Then, on the row for Port 8080, Ctrl+click (Cmd+click on Mac) on the "Forwarded Address" link highlighted in blue like a regular URL:
+Then, on the row for Port 8233 (note that this differs from the screenshot, which uses port 8080), Ctrl+click (Cmd+click on Mac) on the "Forwarded Address" link highlighted in blue like a regular URL:

 ![5 — Port 8080 URL](https://raw.githubusercontent.com/temporalio/temporal-learning/refs/heads/main/static/courses/common/codespaces/5-port-8080-url.png)